Antholem/xeenapz/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Issue Tracker

+Found a bug or have a feature request?
+Let us know by [opening an issue](https://github.com/owner/repo/issues) on GitHub.

+## Release Notes

+Stay up to date with new versions by checking the [release notes](https://github.com/owner/repo/releases).

+## Documentation

+Learn how to use and extend this project in the [documentation](https://github.com/owner/repo#readme).

+## Licenses & Credits

+This project uses open‑source software.
+See the [LICENSE](https://github.com/owner/repo/blob/main/LICENSE) and [credits](https://github.com/owner/repo#credits) for details.